bodiddlie/reblog/app/routes/rotjs-tutorial/part12.md

 ```

 We loop over each of the entries in the `FloorValue` array, and check if the current floor is under the minimum or not.
-If it is we break from the loop and return the new max that we found.
+If it is, we break from the loop and return the new max that we found.
 If it isn't, then we continue the loop, increasing
 the maximum value we'll return.

 Next let's update `generateDungeon` to take in the current floor that it's generating for, and pass that to the `placeEntities`